 The reflexologist applies Shi-Atsu pressure (shi = finger, atsu = pressure) to the reflex points (effectively nerve endings) to break down blockages and congestion and increase circulation.
 From this external stimulus, the impulse causes a response from the organ to increase protoplasm activities and normalise its function.
 In brief it activates our bodies’ nuclear cells, organs and body systems, fully develops the bodies self-healing powers and maintains optimum health.
 In brief, this helps encourages the body’s neutral structure to achieve balance (known as homeostasis) in all its systems.

 This is very logical as some 70% of disorders can be related to stress and nerve tension.
 Stress is manufactured in the body and not absorbed from outside.
 Long term exposure to high pressure lifestyles can result in fatigue and depression.
-This combined with poor diet can creates deep stress patterns and, often as a result, ill-health and low energy.
+This combined with poor diet can create deep stress patterns and, often as a result, ill-health and low energy.
 As we manufacture stress, so can we reduce stress with the help of a skilled well trained reflexologist.

 Deep relaxation – a major benefit